 In order to prevent wiring from being overloaded, fuses are used.
 A fuse is nothing more than a thin piece of wire that burns out before the rest of the wiring does.
 Fuses have a current rating, and too many amps start to flow the element inside the fuse will burn out.
 It’s important to never use a bigger fuse than directed in a fusebox, for if you do and there is a short the fuse might not burn out fast enough and your wiring will be damaged.

 Now there is one last type of wiring that you may see, and that is the busbar.
 A busbar is nothing more than a copper or aluminum strip, and it is used to carry very high currents, typically 200 amps or more.
 They are used where wires would either be too large or too costly to be practical.
-Now busbars are neat because they have what I call “selective insulation.”
-By this I mean a properly insulated busbar will electrocute idiots and illiterate people, yet leave most others alone.
-This insulation also does not work where there is no light.
+Busbars are neat because they have what I call “selective insulation.”
+By this I mean, bus bar will electrocute uninformed people, yet leave most others alone.
+Note that, such insulation also does not work where there is no light.
 See the associated image if you don’t understand what I mean. ∎